alexis-82/general-docker/README.md

 - `docker exec`: Executes a command within a running container.
 - `docker images --filter=since=ID`: Displays the list of direct or indirect child images.
 - `docker image rmi -f ID`: Forced deletion of the image.
-- `docker container ls`: Displays the list of containers.
+- `docker container ls -a`: Displays the list of containers.
 - `docker container rm ID`: Deleting the container.
 - `docker container stop $containerName`: Stops the execution of the container.
 - `docker container inspect $containerName`: Will inspect the container in JSON format.